Peanut Butter Pots de Crème · GF (6 portions)

 In a medium pot, combine the milk, cream peanut butter, espresso, and dark chocolate.
 Turn the heat to medium and whisk until the peanut butter and chocolate have thoroughly melted into the milk/cream mixture.
 You don’t need to whisk constantly, just once or twice a minute.

 Meanwhile, combine the egg yolks, sugar, honey, and salt in a large bowl, whisking to combine.
 When the peanut butter milk mixture begins to steam and perhaps bubble, whisk a ladleful into the eggs.
 Temper in another two ladles of the hot milk.

 Then whisk the warm egg mixture into the pot of milk/cream.
 Turn the heat to medium low and cook the mixture, stirring constantly.
 Use a heat resistant rubber spatula to stir, making sure to rub the spatula all over the bottom and sides of the pot so no scorched or curdled bits form.
 Keep stirring and cooking until the mixture becomes hot to the touch (about 140°).

 Place a sieve over the bowl that formerly contained the egg/sugar/honey mixture and strain the hot liquid into that bowl.
-Now, portion the mixture evenly between the ramekins (about 5 ounces each), place them in the pan, and fill the pan about 3/4 full with the prepared hot water.
+Stir in the vanilla extract and portion the mixture evenly between the ramekins (about 5 ounces each).
+Place them in the pan, and fill the pan about 3/4 full with the prepared hot water.
 Cover the whole thing over with foil and very carefully transfer to your preheated oven.